 When your houseplant leaves turn brown, it can often feel like there isn’t much hope left for the plant.
 Browning leaves are the plant’s way of telling you something isn’t right about their environment and they need a bit of a change.
 So don’t give up!
 If you notice your indoor plant leaves turning brown, there are steps you can take before getting rid of the plant for good.

-First you’ll need to identify why your plant leaves are browning before you know which problem needs to be solved.
-There are a variety of reasons why this happens, including transplant shock, inconsistent watering, the wrong type of lighting, pests, and even natural causes like age.
+First, you’ll need to identify why your plant leaves are browning before you know which problem needs to be solved.
+There are a variety of reasons why this happens, including transplant shock, inconsistent watering, the wrong type of lighting, pests, moving the plant, temperature shock, and even natural causes like age.
 Each of these problems can present in different ways.
 In order to better identify what’s making your plant unhappy, you’ll want to pay attention to the browning pattern of the leaves.

 The leaf has brown spots